sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

    :alt: Jetrail Data Annalysis
    :width: 90%

-Prints the Results
+Prints the Result
 ------------------

-It prints the results after executing  SQL Query
+It prints the result after executing  the SQL Query.

-Graphical analysis
+Graphical Analysis
 ---------------------

-It will graphically represent month with count using GraphValue Node.
+It will graphically represent the month with the count using the GraphValue Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^